d4c7/zarg/README.md

 More info: <https://d4c7.github.io/zig-zagueando/>.
 ```

-View more examples in the `examples` folder.
+View more examples in the [`examples`](examples) folder.

 ## Caution

-Please note that Zig-Argueando is a work in progress being developed and tested using Zig compiler version `0.13.0`.
+Please note that zarg is a work in progress being developed and tested.
 If you are using a different Zig compiler version, we cannot guarantee that the library will work as expected.
 Before reporting any issues, please make sure you are using the recommended Zig compiler version.
 It is always a good practice to use the same compiler version that a library or application was developed with to avoid any compatibility issues.
 We are continuously working on providing support for newer versions of the Zig compiler.
 Please stay tuned for updates.

 ## Contribution